AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 1. On the Order Pages tab, select **[!UICONTROL Copy Maps]**.
 1. In the Select Asset dialog box, select the eCatalog where you want to copy the Image Maps, and then select **[!UICONTROL Select]**.

-Adobe Dynamic Media Classic displays a warning message if the target eCatalog (the eCatalog to which you copy Image Maps) has a different number of pages or images that are a different size.
+Adobe Dynamic Media Classic displays a warning message if the target eCatalog from which you copy Image Maps, has a different number of pages or images that are a different size.
 Select **[!UICONTROL Continue]** to copy the Image Maps despite the warning.